 Examples of boutique hotels / luxury guest houses in Durban with easy access to the beach:

-TWO: The Square Boutique Hotel, Unhlanga Rocks – based on Umhlanga Rocks Drive this contemporary hotel offers king-size beds, all the luxury services you would expect from a hotel, Internet Protocol television, an on-site restaurant, roof-top pool and fitness centre with easy access to the beach and shopping
+ONE: The Square Boutique Hotel, Unhlanga Rocks – based on Umhlanga Rocks Drive this contemporary hotel offers king-size beds, all the luxury services you would expect from a hotel, Internet Protocol television, an on-site restaurant, roof-top pool and fitness centre with easy access to the beach and shopping

 IN DURBAN ON BUSINESS

 It’s no secret that Durban’s CBD, in similar vein to Pretoria and Jo’burg, was allowed to run to ruin.
 Business didn’t wait around long before it began a mass exodus to Umhlanga – Durban’s new business district.
 And whilst revival projects, like that for the 2010 Soccer World Cup, and the Point Waterfront, have set some change in motion business remains resolutely out north, close to King Shaka International airport.

 Examples of hotels in Durban’s new business district: